ziyan1996/VickersHardnessPrediction/README.md

 ### 1 Generate descriptors

-Firstly, prepare your compositions in an excel file, and name it 'pred_hv_comp.xlsx' so that the script can recognize this file.
+Firstly, prepare your compositions in an excel file, and name it `pred_hv_comp.xlsx` so that the script can recognize this file.

 To generate descriptors for your compositions, simply run: